wmeints/effective-llm-applications/manuscript/03-getting-started-with-semantic-kernel.md

 ```

 When you run the console application, you should see a list of 5 product names for a new
 line of shoes printed to the console.

-## Common use cases for Semantic Kernel

-- Semantic Kernel is designed to be flexible in what you can do with it.
-- You can use Semantic Kernel to build chatbots, AI-driven search pages, or more complex applications.
-- It may come as no surprise that all the design patterns in the upcoming chapters work with Semantic Kernel, although some may require a bit more setup than others.
-- The goal of this book is to show you how to use Semantic Kernel to build real-world applications.
-So we'll focus on the most common use cases and how to implement them with Semantic Kernel.
-- We'll start with basic prompt engineering and then move on to more advanced topics like integrating tools.
-- In chapter 11 and 12 we'll look at the new features in Semantic Kernel involving agents and process automation.
+To be honest, it doesn't make a lot of sense to
+generate names for shoes, but it's a good start to understand how to use the kernel to
+execute prompts.
+We'll get to see a lot more prompts in the next chapter.

 ## Summary

+In this chapter, we covered the core concepts and architecture of Semantic Kernel.
+We
+saw how Microsoft solves some of the important challenges of using an LLM by abstracting
+them away with the kernel pattern.
+We also set up a development environment and built a
+project with Semantic Kernel.
+We created a basic console application and a web API that
+uses the kernel to execute a prompt.
+We also executed a basic prompt to generate a list
+of product names for a new line of shoes.

+In the next chapter, we'll dive deeper into prompt engineering and learn how to design
+and test effective prompts.
+We'll also explore how to keep prompts with your
+application.

 [SEMANTIC_KERNEL_DOCS]: https://learn.microsoft.com/en-us/semantic-kernel/
 [LANGUAGE_SUPPORT]: https://learn.microsoft.com/en-us/semantic-kernel/get-started/supported-languages